A second chance at a clean record!

 - You have not been convicted of another criminal offense in those two years.

 NOTE: THIS ONLY APPLIES TO CONVICTIONS FOR PUBLIC INTOXICATION AND MINOR IN POSSESSION OF ALCOHOL.
-Other convictions such as Thefts are not eligible for expungement in the State of Iowa.

 Call the lawyers at GRL Law today to see if you qualify to have your Possession of Alcohol Under the Legal Age (PAULA), Public Intoxication convictions or dismissed charges expunged.
 We never charge for your initial consultation.